-Staying healthy is more important than ever nowadays, and South Walton bike trails provide a great way to do stay fit.
+Staying healthy is important, and these South Walton bike trails provide a great way to do stay fit.
 On a 30A Beaches vacation, guests can get exercise and see some of the most beautiful natural areas in Florida.
-Walton County dedicates more than 40 percent of its total acreage to preservation, providing miles of trails for bike riding and sightseeing.
+In fact, Walton County dedicates more than 40 percent of its total acreage to preservation, providing miles of trails for bike riding and sightseeing.
 Rent a bike, strap on a helmet and get ready to ride the best South Walton bike trails.

-30A Bike Trail, Dune Allen Beach to Inlet Beach
+30A Bike Trail: Dune Allen Beach to Inlet Beach

 For a short ride, stop at the 3-mile marker.
-This stop offers a large retail area full of shops and restaurants, as well as the Ed Walline Regional Beach access.
-This large access point has restrooms, fountains and a viewing tower perfect for taking photos.
+This stop offers a large retail area full of shops and restaurants, as well as Ed Walline Regional Beach access.
+This large access point has restrooms, fountains and viewing tower perfect for taking photos.